jsather/harvester-python/README.md

 ![dataflow](https://imgur.com/s62ti61.jpg)

-### Agent

-The agent submodule is the primary interface between ROS/Gazebo and python.
-It contains `agent.py` which contains classes for directly controlling the virtual harvester and interacting with the environment.
+* agent: primary interface between ROS/Gazebo and python.

-### Image

-The image submodule contains tools for displaying and annotating the real-time camera feed.
+* image: tools for displaying and annotating the real-time camera feed.

-### Detector

-The detector submodule is used to interface with the pretrained strawberry detector using You Only Look Once, Version 2 ([YOLOv2](https://arxiv.org/abs/1612.08242)).
+* detector: used to interface with the pretrained strawberry detector using You Only Look Once, Version 2 ([YOLOv2](https://arxiv.org/abs/1612.08242)).

-### DDPG

-The DDPG submodule is responsible for running Deep Deterministic Policy Gradients ([DDPG](https://arxiv.org/abs/1509.02971)) with the simulated environment.
+* ddpg: responsible for running Deep Deterministic Policy Gradients ([DDPG](https://arxiv.org/abs/1509.02971)) with the simulated environment.

-### Testing

-This submodule contains various utilities and scripts for evaluating the learned agent and detector's performance.
+*testing: utilities and scripts for evaluating the learned agent and detector's performance.

 ## License
 This project is licensed under the BSD 2-CLAUSE LICENSE- see the [LICENSE.md](LICENSE.md) file for details

-mention darknet yolo ddpg, etc

 ## Acknowledgments
 * agent interface inspired by [GPS](http://rll.berkeley.edu/gps/) and [OpenAI Gym](https://gym.openai.com/)